 PhillipandEileen_blackandwhite

-Alumnus Phillip Blume and his wife Eileen are international award-winning, socially conscious photographers who believe that the power of visual media can change the world.
-From their Athens-based studio, the duo work with wedding and portrait clients worldwide.
-The Blumes are nationally recognized speakers at top industry conferences, including WPPI Las Vegas, ShutterFest in St. Louis, and CreativeLIVE broadcast globally online.
-They prioritize personal and charitable projects, most notably their 2011 documentary film Lost Boys of Paradise, which was screened in 30 U.S. states to benefit children in third-world slums.
-The Blumes live with their children in Watkinsville, GA.
+Alumnus Phillip Blume and his wife Eileen are internationally award-winning, socially conscious photographers who believe that the power of visual media can change the world.
+From their Athens-based studio, the duo works with wedding and portrait clients worldwide.
+They are nationally recognized speakers at top industry conferences, including WPPI Las Vegas, ShutterFest in St. Louis, and CreativeLIVE broadcast globally online.
+Philip and Eileen prioritize personal and charitable projects, most notably their 2011 documentary film Lost Boys of Paradise, which was screened in 30 US states to benefit children in third-world slums.
+They live with their children in Watkinsville, GA.
+In their talk, they aim to dispel the myth that creativity is only for a select few and encourage us to embrace our creative potential and its ability to transform lives.

 Marc Gorlin